guoyang9/class-imbalance-VQA/README.md

 # Loss-rescaling VQA: Revisiting Language Priors via A Class-imbalance View
-This repository is built upon the [code](https://github.com/Cyanogenoid/vqa-counting.git) provided by @Yan Zhang.
+This repository is built upon the [code](https://github.com/hengyuan-hu/bottom-up-attention-vqa).
 Futher introduction will be given shortly.

 Almost all flags can be set by yourself at `utils/config.py`!

+This repo also re-implements CSS and LMH, please feel free to take a try.

 ## Repo-download
 ```